Luna Steelheart

 Connor McDonald: I said that makes sense.

-Luna Steelheart: No, I said “Uh-huh.”
+Luna Steelheart: No, I said, “Uh-huh.”

 Connor McDonald: Oh, okay.
+[Laughs]

-Luna Steelheart: My bad, I’m sorry.
+Luna Steelheart: [Laughs] My bad, I’m sorry.

 Connor McDonald: Oh no, you’re totally fine.
-And obviously not to have any terms, that would be disrespectful to you as well.
+And obviously, not to have any terms that would be disrespectful to you as well.

 Luna Steelheart: Oh, of course, yeah.

-Connor McDonald: So how has drag impacted your life?
+Connor McDonald: So, how has drag impacted your life?

 Luna Steelheart: Absolutely.